 - Want More Information?
 Or Want to Start Your Claim?

-The problem arises when we start to examine the impact of damage or injury caused.
-In road traffic collisions, it could mean minor damage to your car or it may mean it is written off.
+It could mean minor damage to your car or it may mean it is written off.
 It could mean your bicycle is damaged beyond repair or a broken headlight fixed on your motorbike.
 And it could mean you’re injured.
 From a whiplash injury to a broken leg, to experiencing Post-Traumatic Stress Disorder (PTSD) and anxiety, the fallout could be significant.

 Claiming personal injury compensation has been enshrined in UK law for some time.
-In recent years, with the help of no win, no fee personal injury claims specialists such as Accident Claims, more people are claiming the compensation they are entitled to.
+In recent years, with the help of no win no fee road traffic accident claims specialists such as Accident Claims, more people are claiming the compensation they are entitled to.

 If you have been hurt in a road traffic accident that was not your fault, this guide is for you.
 It talks through the process of how to make a claim, what you need to know about the process and how a reputable company such as Accident Claims are the right people to turn to.